Adopt a WDR Barn Cat

 Do I need a barn?

 No. A barn or stand alone structure is not required to adopt working felines.
 All homes and properties are unique, and each has unique options to offer a safe place for feral felines.
 We’re happy to discuss your particular space and what options you might have available.
 The Rescue Lady’s barn cats live under a deck of the house, in an area that is accessible to them and safe from predators.
-(She and her husband decided to build a secured enclosure that can be used as needed, with insulated cat condos that no one appreciates.)
+(She and her husband built a secured enclosure that can be used as needed, with insulated cat condos that no one appreciates.)
 Other people have used chicken coops, sheds, tack rooms, garages … there can be many options for a safe location for the cats!

 How long does it take a barn cat to acclimate to his/her new environment?